joechea-aupp/joechea-aupp/README.md

 🚀 A *passionate developer* exploring the realms of code and technology.
 I'm on a journey to build innovative solutions and create meaningful experiences through software.
 My interests lie in `sovling mistery`, and I'm always excited to learn and explore new technologies.

-💻 My code playground includes languages like Python, JS and PHP and frameworks like Laravel.
+💻 My code playground includes languages like Go, Python, JS and PHP and frameworks like Laravel.
 I believe in the power of open-source and love collaborating on projects that make a positive impact.

 🌱 When I'm not typing away on my keyboard, you can find me enjoying the great outdoors, reading a book, or sipping a cup of coffee in a cozy corner.